 A good way to check this is to ask your forex broker via Live chat if they are STP or a market maker.

 To check regulations, you should visit the website of the forex broker and read their regulations page.
 Once you know the license number, you can also cross-check the license on the website of the financial authority.
-For example, you can see OctaFX’s regulations on this page, and they can be cross-checked on CySEC’s website.
+For example, you can see Octa’s regulations on this page, and they can be cross-checked on CySEC’s website.

 3) Fees: Every broker will usually have a page on which they display the typical spread that they charge for various instruments.
 You should always check the average spread for the EURUSD currency pair since it is considered the benchmark.
 You can then compare their average spread with other brokers.

-Here is an example of the spread charged by OctaFX as found on their website.
+Here is an example of the spread charged by Octa as found on their website.

 4) Trading Conditions: Each forex broker offers different trading conditions.
 A few factors that a trader should check are trading instruments offered by the broker, the trading platforms available, the different types of trading accounts, the leverage offered, the deposit and withdrawal methods available, and the minimum deposit.